 Thankfully God opened my eyes to the sin that was in my heart and the reality of Genesis 3:16 in my life.
-We’ve come along in 14 years, but last Christmas God helped me take what I believe will be a big step in really overcoming this sin.
+We’ve come along over the years, but one Christmas God helped me take what I believe will be a big step in really overcoming this sin.
 If you struggle with equality, I pray He helps you as well!

 Our “12 Days of Christmas” were consumed with sickness and changing plans.
 Christmas Eve came and one of our little guys was still sick, so I stayed home from church.
 That was hard and I found myself keeping score again.
 I didn’t say anything to Job, but as the grumblings went through my mind God put a verse on my heart.